camilla-eldridge/Popgen-suite/README.md

 # Popgen suite

 A suite of scripts for basic population genetic analysis from fasta sequences that can be implemented in analysis pipelines.
-Developed during my PhD at Kingston University.

 Problem: Preparation of input files for popgen analyses can be laborious, particularly if you only want to run basic analyses, and most popgen software cannot be easily implimented into automated pipelines.